kenhowardpdx/vscode-gist/README.md

 # vscode-gist

 > Extension for Visual Studio Code to create gists.
-They can be anonoymous, private or public and can be created from selection or full file.
+They can be anonymous, private or public and can be created from a selection or full file.

 ![screencast](./vscode-gist.gif)